 Here are a few more photos of the wreath.

 I hope you have found this helpful and I cannot wait to hear what dried greenery or flowers you choose to make this wreath.
+You should check out my other great ideas on how to decorate with wreaths.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION